The Candelabra Aloe

 This is a relatively easy plant to grow, given good drainage and a sunny position.

 In its natural environment it grows in fairly poor soils on rocky outcrops.
-As is grows it will form a clump, hard spiny leaves make it unattractive to animals.
+As it grows it will form a clump, hard spiny leaves make it unattractive to animals.
 Over time Aloe arborescens can reach 3m in height.

 Said to have a number of medicinal benefits, most are undocumented, however studies into the wound healing properties do seem to be positive.